 Under French GAAP, we have chosen not to recognize liabilities in relation to long-term employee benefits.
-Under IFRS, a liability has to be recognized for employee benefits for the defined benefit obligation and is measured as the present value objective, a lessee should recognize assets and liabilities arising from a lease.
+Under IFRS, a liability has to be recognized for employee benefits for the defined benefit obligation and is measured as the present value of benefits that have accrued to employees through services rendered up to that date, based on actuarial methods of calculation.